-These are the instructions to root Android One Devices in a click using the Android One Toolkit on Windows Computer.
+These are instructions on how to root any Android One Devices in a click using the Android One Toolkit on Windows Computer.

-Step 2: Enable USB Debugging on your Device.
+- Enable USB Debugging on your Device.
 To enable the USB debugging: Open Settings > Developer Options > USB Debugging > Tap on the Checkbox to Enable it.

-Step 3: Download and extract Android One Toolkit on your Computer.
-After Extracting you will be able to see the following files:
+- Download and extract Android One Toolkit on the Computer.
+After Extracting, you will be able to see the following files:

-Step 5: Once Android One Toolkit is launched, click on install drivers to install the android usb drivers on your computer (skip this step if driver is already installed).
+- Once Android One Toolkit is launched, Click on install drivers to install the Android USB drivers on the computer (you can SKIP this step if ADB drivers are already installed).

-Step 7: Now, Click on List Devices (to see whether your device is connected to the computer successfully).
+- Click on List Devices (to check whether your device is connected to the computer successfully).

-Step 8: Now, click on the root button to begin the rooting process.
+- Click on the Root button to begin the rooting process.

-Step 9: Once, rooting is completed disconnect your device from the computer and restart your device.
+- Once the rooting process is completed, Disconnect your device from the computer and restart it.

-Step 10: Now, in the App Drawer you will be able to see the SuperSU icon, which confirms that your device is rooted successfully.
+- Now, in the App Drawer, you will be able to see the SuperSU icon, which confirms that your device is rooted successfully.

 Optional: You can also verify the root status of your device by using the Root Checker Application.

-[*] Backup: Please take a backup of your important data as rooting may delete your personal data.
+[*] Backup: Please take a backup of your essential data, as rooting may delete/wipe your data.
 Backup also help you to recover your data whenever anything wrong happens in the rooting process.

 [*] How to Unroot: To unroot, Open SuperSU on your Device > Settings > Full Unroot.

-[*] Support: Android One Toolkit is capable of rooting, unlocking bootloader and installing custom recovery (philz and TWRP) on all the android one devices which includes Micromax Canvas A1, Karbonn Sparkle V, Spice Dream UNO, Cherry Mobile One, Symphony Roar A50, Nexian Journey One, Evercoss One X, Mito Impact, MyPhone Uno.
+[*] Supports: Android One Toolkit is capable of rooting, unlocking the bootloader, and installing custom recovery (philz and TWRP) on all the Android One devices.

-[*] Credits: The Android One Toolkit was created by anil293 (xda developer).
+[*] Credits: The Android One Toolkit was created and distributed by anil293 (xda developer).
 So, full credit goes to him for sharing the tool for free.